PoBruno/PowerShell/Shared_MailBox_Automate_Delegate_User/README.md

 ######This repos is a Powershell library to handle data modeling focusing on cloud providers.
-# Automate delegate user in shared mailbox
+# Automate delegate full access in shared mailbox

 ###Create mailbox